GreenVic/STM32H743IIT6-CLOCK-400MHZ/readme.md

-STM32H743IIT6 set clock to 400 mHz without HAL.
+STM32H743IIT6 set clock to 400 mHz (max for revision Y) without HAL.

 All multipliers and divisors are given in constants.